fitriyah19/sku-dashboard-powerbi/README.md

 # sku-dashboard-powerbi
-A Power BI dashboard designed to monitor material creation, governance compliance, and business unit performance.
+A Power BI dashboard designed to monitor material creation and business unit performance.

 Data shown is anonymized and for demonstration purposes only.

 ## Business Problem
 Multiple business units create materials independently, leading to governance and SKU inconsistencies.

 ## Key Metrics
 - Number of materials created by business unit
 - Monthly creation trends
-- Governance compliance status
 - Material type distribution

 ## Dashboard Pages